technotip/HookExamples/Treasury/readme.md

 1. The first hook (the treasury hook) must hook on every transaction, except GenesisMint.
 2. The second hook (the genesis mint hook) must hook only on GenesisMint.

-If the genesis mint hook is not set, the treasury will not be able to claim the genesis mint rewards.
+If the genesis mint hook is not set, the treasury will not be able to claim the genesis mint(ClaimReward) rewards.

 ### Tools